ASSERT-KTH/assert-gold-mine/docs/dissemination.md

 ## email

+- Send emails
+  - to authors of papers you cite (high priority), esp the recent papers (current year, year-1, year-2)
-- Send emails to authors of related papers or other researchers that you know will be interested in your paper.
+  - to authors of related papers
+  - all researchers that you know will be interested in your paper.

 ## Social Media